Sony TV 2022 Lineup: What's the difference?

 View Sony X95K

-Sony's OLED OPtions
+Sony's OLED Options

 When it comes to OLED options, Sony has shaken things up this year.
 Going from 3 options in 2021, Sony has now produced 5 different OLED models in 2022.
 We’ve now got a new entry-level OLED, the A75K, as well as an A80K and A90K.
 The A90J is also returning and finally, there is a new QD-OLED option, the A95K.
 So, lots of choices, but which should you go for?